-At 18:30 EET on Wednesday the 9th November 2017, The Red House closed its mini-series on the revolutions of 1917 and 1989 with a discussion on the crisis of established politics in Central Europe.
+At 18:30 EET on Wednesday the 9th November 2017, The Red House closed its mini-series on the revolutions of 1917 and 1989 with a discussion about the crisis of established politics in Central Europe.

-A full-length recording of this event (simultaneous interpretation: English-Bulgarian) can also be accessed by clicking here.
+A full-length recording of this event (simultaneous interpretation: English-Bulgarian) can also be accessed by clicking here

 November is the month that is marked by two key historical events – the Bolshevik Revolution of 1917 and the Revolutions of 1989.
 What legacies do these revolutions have and what is the fate of their children?
 What is the place of the October Revolution in Putin’s Russia?
 What role have the Revolutions of 1989 played in the development of Eastern Europe as part of the European Union?
 These are just a few points of reference for the great debate about revolutions, counter-revolutions, conservative and postmodern revolutions in the framework of the bigger, enduring question: what is progress?

 The end of a post-revolutionary utopia.
 A Central European view.